JunedConnect/SCCM-MECM_Server_Management/README.md

 <h2>Description</h2>
 Set up an SCCM/MECM Server to facilitate centralised system management and streamline software deployment across my home network.
 3 other separate systems were set up:

-•DHCP/NAT Server to manage internet connectivity and IP addresses to all devices.<br />
+• DHCP/NAT Server to manage internet connectivity and IP addresses to all devices.<br />
-•Domain Controller Server to administer Active Directory, ensuring secure access to network resources.<br />
+• Domain Controller Server to administer Active Directory, ensuring secure access to network resources.<br />
-•Windows 10 VM as a test system for software deployment<br />
+• Windows 10 VM as a test system for software deployment<br />

 <h2>Technology Used</h2>